Wololoeren/Distastic-Rules/README.md

 The rules and glossary of Dicetastic

 # Initalizing Game
-2 teams of 3 players each sits around a table, the teams-members sits in an interleaved order.
+2 teams of 3 players each sits around a table, the team-members sits in an interleaved order.
 (A-B-A-B-A-B) all Players roll for who gets to start. place 7 piles face up of each 1 class and 1 ability-card.
 Starting player select on pile and player continue selecting a pile in a clockwise manner.
 The remaining card after all players have picked are discarded.
 Place the class deck and the ability-deck and their respective discard pile(face up) at the center of the table.